-It costs $100 more than the Flash&Go Compact but it’s still at a very competitive price.
 It’s super value when compared to other brands because you get a lot for your money.
 It’s a smart investment with over 15 years’ worth of full body treatments.
 That’s probably more than you’ll ever use.
 And it’s designed to give you fast treatments too, one of the fastest from this type of compact model.
 It’s one of the best no-frills choices out there and the user reviews give it love too.

 Some of the user reviews suggest you may need more treatments than advertised to see good results, so bear this in mind.
 You should also start at the highest intensity level safe for your skin tone.